 Q: How comfortable will my rebounder be?

-A: Most of the rebounders with a softer bounce are the most comfortable.
+A: Most of the rebounders with bungee cords are the most comfortable.
 It also helps to increase the comfort if you are rebounding either barefoot or in a pair of socks instead of wearing a pair of shoes.
-The mat should also have a bit of grip to increase comfort.
+The mat should also have a bit of grip so you don’t slip.

 Q: Can I adjust the springs?